Shareholder Protection Insurance Guide

 - Calculating all cash deposits and assets as a multiple of net profit

-- A detailed analysis of the business’ profits and how they are changing over time
+- A detailed analysis of the business’s profits and how they are changing over time

-For further details on shareholder protection insurance and getting protection for your business, contact Insurance Hero today where our experienced team of professionals can provide you with an accurate quote that closely aligns with your company’s needs.
+For further details on shareholder protection insurance and protecting your business, contact Insurance Hero today.
+Our experienced team of professionals can provide an accurate quote that aligns with your company’s needs.

-Shareholder protection insurance is a complex type of cover.
-Not only does a valuation require the services of a specialist adviser, but there are crucial tax considerations that need looking at before a shareholder protection insurance policy is put in place.
-Three different methods exist for purchasing shareholder protection, and all three options have their specific tax position in the eyes of HMRC.
+Shareholder protection insurance is a more complex type of cover.
+Not only does a valuation require the services of a specialist adviser, but crucial tax considerations must be taken into account before a shareholder protection insurance policy is implemented.

-It is vital to get professional advice ahead of putting in place the correct type of policy for your business including the impact for Inheritance Tax purposes.
+It is vital to get professional advice before putting in place the correct type of policy for your business, including its impact for Inheritance Tax purposes.

 What about Premium equalisation?

-Equalising premiums is a method used to make sure that shareholder protection policies are correctly set up commercially ensuring that the cost of cover is equally divided between all the shareholders in the business.
+Equalising premiums ensures that shareholder protection policies are set up commercially and that the cost of cover is equally divided among all the business’s shareholders.

-For HMRC, premiums may need equalisation in some instances to stop unequal premiums from being viewed as a transfer of wealth by shareholders paying the highest premiums to minority shareholders paying the lowest premiums.
+For HMRC, premiums may need to be equalised in some instances to prevent unequal premiums from being viewed as a transfer of wealth, with shareholders paying the highest premiums subsidising minority shareholders paying the lowest premiums.

-Also called a double option agreement, it is a legal arrangement between the insured shareholder’s estate and the surviving shareholders and sets out a schedule of who will purchase the shares and at what price point.
+Also called a double option agreement, it is a legal arrangement between the insured shareholder’s estate and the surviving shareholders.
+It sets out a schedule for who will purchase the shares and at what price.

-Shareholder business protection is complicated insurance and how you set it up dictates if HMRC class it as a benefit in kind which affects taxation.
-It is vital to get the right guidance from a specialist before any policy is put in place.
+Shareholder business protection is complex insurance, and how you set it up dictates whether HMRC classifies it as a benefit-in-kind, which affects tax.
+Getting guidance from a specialist such as Insurance Hero is vital before implementing any policy.

 Other Types of Insurance Protection for Your Business